Writer + Historian

 Jacque Nodell – writer, historian, and lifelong comic book fan – strives to bring history alive and make it accessible for current and future generations.
 With a professional background in museum curation, and having worked for organizations such as the Smithsonian Institute’s National Air and Space Museum in Washington, DC, and the LEGO corporate museum and archives in Denmark, Jacque knows that storytelling is an important aspect of historical interpretation.

 Jacque’s successful blog, Sequential Crush, was launched in 2009 and is currently the only online space that actively discusses romance comics on a regular basis.
 She has written articles for The Journal of Popular Culture, as well as various academic encyclopedias and text books, including Icons of the American Comic Book (ABC-CLIO, 2013) and Comics Through Time (Greenwood, 2014).
 Jacque’s work with romance comics has also been featured on websites such as The Hairpin and Jezebel.
 In 2011 she was featured on the popular PBS show, The History Detectives for a segment about romance comics.
-This summer, Jacque will make her self-publishing debut with her book, How to Go Steady: Timeless Dating Advice, Wisdom, and Lessons from Vintage Romance Comics.
+Jacque's self-publishing debut How to Go Steady: Timeless Dating Advice, Wisdom, and Lessons from Vintage Romance Comics is now available on Amazon.

 - Comic book industry history